-Group Dynamics & Motivation in the Language Classroom
+Group Dynamics and Motivation in the Language Classroom

 Research Methods: Corpus Linguistics

-For the assessment, you will complete a small-scale corpus project on a topic of your own choosing (in consultation with the tutor).
-This project can function to test ideas that might be further developed in your dissertation.
+For the assessment, students will complete a small-scale corpus project on a topic of their own choosing (in consultation with the module convenor).
+This project can function to test ideas that might be further developed during the dissertation.